martinsam/cozy-dev-docs/source/clientsideapp.md

 document.addEventListener("DOMContentLoaded", updateContactList);
 ```

-Then we want to start doing things once our app, is loaded, nothing easier, we can add an [event listner](https://developer.mozilla.org/fr/docs/Web/API/EventTarget/addEventListener) to the browser event `DOMContentLoaded`.
+Then we want to start doing things.
+Once our app is loaded, nothing easier: we can add an [event listener](https://developer.mozilla.org/fr/docs/Web/API/EventTarget/addEventListener) to the browser event `DOMContentLoaded`.

-We can now start doing some coding in out function `updateContactList`.
+We can now start coding in our function `updateContactList`.
 Our objectives here are simple: getting the list of contacts from your `contact` app, only with javascript.
 The goal is to show you how simple it is to send requests to cozy-data-system, without worrying about which framework to chose.

 ```javascript
 function updateContactList(){